 This is the sitemap-and-robots failure mode.
 It is invisible to uptime monitoring, invisible to APM, and invisible to most deploy pipelines — because nothing is broken in the traditional sense.
-Something changed in a file that crawlers read before they read your HTML.
-And Search Console, the tool most teams trust for SEO health, reports the problem 24-72 hours later.
+Something changed in a file that crawlers use for policy or discovery.
+Search Console reflects Google's later crawl and processing rather than providing a fixed real-time alert SLA.

 The fix is to treat sitemap.xml and robots.txt the way you treat your payment endpoint: monitor them externally on a schedule, assert their content, and alert when they drift.
 This guide covers what each file does, how they break on deploy, what to assert, and what to alert on.
 By the end you will have a monitoring spec that catches a noindex disaster in 60 seconds, not three weeks.